davchez/stockforecaster/README.md

 Machine learning Python project that takes advantage of neural network capabilities of the Tensorflow and Keras packages.
-Formats historic stock prices into time series data for purposing by long short-term memory model.
+Formats historic stock prices into time series data to train long short-term memory model.
 Predicts stock price movement 20 days into the future.

 Techniques used for regression
 - Utilizes "sliding window" technique which prepares stock price data to be used as input for the machine learning model (20 day sliding window)